STAND \ BOOTH A55

 December 5 - 9, 2018

 Untitled art fair takes place in a part of the world that will soon be underwater.
 On some level we all know this, but our failure to address or even really conceive of the problem speaks to a fundamental disconnect between mind and reality.
 Michael Zelehoski proposes to explore cognitive dissonance as it relates to the perception of an overwhelming issue like climate change by manipulating objects and materials that are a direct product of it.
-These objects, many of which were collected by the artist in Miami after hurricane Irene, become physical cyphers of this abstract phenomenon and challenge our understanding of perception and its limitations.
+These objects, many of which were collected by the artist in Miami after hurricane Irma, become physical cyphers of this abstract phenomenon and challenge our understanding of perception and its limitations.

 Perception is an active and selective process that is intimately involved in thought and concept formation.
 Zelehoski explores this process on a physical plane by manipulating found objects in ways that resemble how they are recontextualized and abstracted by the mind.
 Objects, which are deconstructed and reassembled two-dimensionally, are activated by their reconfiguration and isolation in space.
 Our minds try in vain to reconstruct the fragmented objects, to coax them back into our own spatial continuity.
 In this way they function both as precept and concept and resemble our struggle to comprehend abstract issues like climate change.